spiffe/spiffe-helper/README.md

 certificates, or a short-lived command that signals a reload mechanism for an externally-managed process.

-**cmd_args is not parsed according to shell-like rules**.
+:warning: **cmd_args is not parsed according to shell-like rules**.
 The `cmd_args` will be split into individual arguments using space separation unless the argument is enclosed in double quotes, which are consumed.
 Double quotes must be backslash escaped in the hcl string.
 For example:

 ```hcl
 cmd_args = "\"this is one argument\""